 This qualitative study specifically examined the social interactions and encounters of individuals who identify as transgender.
 Multiple themes surfaced during the process of content analysis.
 Unique transgender social experiences have arisen within the context of Pakistani culture and the social lives of Pakistani transgender individuals.
 Several topics illustrate unpleasant social experiences, such as interpersonal conflicts and living conditions, societal expectations, social issues, discrimination, rejection, attitudes toward transgender individuals, societal pressures, misconceptions about blessings and curses, and transgender identity.
-In addition to bad social experiences, the study participants emphasized a pleasant social experiences mentioned by the Pakistani transgender group is highlighted.
+In addition to bad social experiences, the study participants emphasized a pleasant social experience called "positive social reaction."
+One of the distinctive social experiences mentioned by the Pakistani transgender group is highlighted.